GrinonBarrett/Taksidos/Placeholder Species.md

 ### Special Features

-**Sylphen Knowledge**: You gain proficiency in two skills of your choice.
+**Pixall Knowledge**: Choose either Athletics, Spellcraft, or Wrestling.
+You gain proficiency with it and another skill of your choice.

-**Unusual Form**: Any armor crafted for a Pixalk would have to be made by a fine jeweler and expert of the craft of armory.
-This cause any armor to cost 1d4+3 times the normal cost despite only requiring a tenth of the material (and thus weighing a tenth as much).
+**Unusual Form**: Any armor crafted for a Pixall would have to be made by a fine jeweler and expert of the craft of armory.
+This causes the comission of any armor to cost 1d4+3 times the normal cost despite only requiring a tenth of the material (and thus weighing a tenth as much).
+The repair cost of the armor is not increased per the armor cost, but is instead a flat **seven times the normal cost**.

-**Nimble Flight**: So long as you are airborne, not prone, and aware of an attack being made against you- you may roll a d6 and add it to your defense against that attack.
+**Nimble Flight**: So long as you are airborne, not prone or vulnerable, and aware of an attack being made against you- you may roll a d4 and add it to your defense against that attack.
 This bonus cannot exceed your total movement in yards since the previous action phase.
+If you are unarmored, this is increased to a d8.

 **Bewildery**: When a creature you can perceive would perform a check, save, or attack roll; if it is a critical success or critical failure, you may use your reaction *to inflict or remove 1d4-1 points of inebriation, you choose before rolling*.
 You cannot affect another fey with this ability.